aerogear-attic/data-sync-server/README.md

 This server requires a bunch of environment variables to be set.
 If they're not set, defaults for development will be used.

+* `AUDIT_LOGGING`:   : If true, audit logs of resolver operations will be logged to stdout.
+Defaults to true.
 * `POSTGRES_DATABASE`: Name of the Postgres database.
 Defaults to `aerogear_data_sync_db`
 * `POSTGRES_USERNAME`: Username to use when connecting Postgres.
 Defaults to `postgresql`
 * `POSTGRES_PASSWORD`: Password to use when connecting Postgres.
 Defaults to `postgres`